drshahizan/software-engineering/proposal/submission/sec02/Alpha/readme.md

 Discuss the tools and frameworks that will be used for data visualization and analysis.
 #### Tools and Frameworks
 This college rental system will use various tools and frameworks.
-For Example to Handle user interface, design tools such as HTML, CSS and JavaScript will be used.
+For Example to Handle user interface, design tools such as HTML, CSS and JavaScript will be used.Moreover, Frameworks like React that is a front-end JavaScript framework or Angular that can build single-page client applications using HTML and TypeScript might be used.

 Provide a flowchart or block diagram of the system architecture.